zalando/restful-api-guidelines/events/events.md

 ## {{ book.must }} Use Data Change Events to signal mutations

-A specific event type for data and resource changes is defined, called a [DataChangeEvent](https://github.com/zalando/nakadi/blob/nakadi-jvm/api/nakadi-event-bus-api.yaml#/definitions/DataChangeEvent).
-When publishing events that represents created, updated, or deleted data, change event types must be based on the DataChangeEvent category.
+When publishing events that represents created, updated, or deleted data, change event types must be based on the Data Change Event category.

 - Change events must identify the changed entity to allow aggregation of all related events for the entity.
 - Change events should [contain a means of ordering](#should-provide-a-means-of-event-ordering) events for a given entity.